blackCatMargarita/GetCleanDataProject/CodeBook.md

 ### Method for createTidyData <- function()

 #### Merge the training and the test sets to create one data set.
 The function first loads feature names for the measurement data.
-This creates a table with two columns where names are in second column.
+This creates a table with two columns where names are in the second column.

         features <- read.table("features.txt")

-Next, the function removes character "-" and ",":
+Next, the function removes characters "-" and ",":

         features[,2] <- sapply(features[,2],function(x) gsub("-","",x))
         features[,2] <- sapply(features[,2],function(x) gsub(",","_",x))